Join Us

 Test Engineer SF Bay Area

-We’re looking for a test engineer to validate hardware and software across our telescope systems and to build the test infrastructure that turns iteration into a competitive advantage.
+Validate hardware and software across our telescope systems and build the test infrastructure that turns iteration into a competitive advantage.

 You will